petabloc/kubernetes-the-hard-way/AWS/docs/01-prerequisites.md

 ## AWS

 This tutorial leverages [Amazon Web Services](https://aws.amazon.com//) to streamline provisioning of the compute infrastructure required to bootstrap a Kubernetes cluster from the ground up.
-This will cost you money; if that's a concern consider instead using the original [Google Cloud version](https://github.com/kelseyhightower/kubernetes-the-hard-way) of this tutorial, as Google offers $300 in free credits.
+This will cost you money; if that's a concern consider instead using the original [Google Cloud version](https://github.com/petabloc/kubernetes-the-hard-way/tree/main/GCP) of this tutorial, as Google offers $300 in free credits.

-[Estimated cost](https://cloud.google.com/products/calculator#id=873932bc-0840-4176-b0fa-a8cfd4ca61ae) to run this tutorial: $0.23 per hour ($5.50 per day).
+Estimated cost to run this tutorial: UPDATE LATER AFTER WE FINISH THE DOCS in this format: $0.XX per hour ($Y.ZZ per day).

 > The compute resources required for this tutorial exceed the AWS free tier.